-A lot of people have jobs that are mentally draining, or tiring in the sense that they're annoying and stressful, and they need to 'come down' after they're done their day.
+A lot of people have jobs that are mentally or physically draining, or annoying and stressful, and they need to "come down" after they're done their day.
 They tend to be affected by jobs like this in one of two ways.
 The first is to have way less energy to go out and spend time with their friends.
 They want to just veg out in front of a TV for six hours when they get home.
-You can see how that's bad.
+You can see how that's a problem.
 The other reaction, which may not hurt at all from a social perspective, is to feel really restless by the time Friday rolls around, and want to go out and blow off steam.

 The kind of person your job may turn you into

 Some jobs insidiously alter a person's social success over the long term by gradually turning them into an abrasive, overly competitive jerk, or a passive-aggressive, anal-retentive control freak.
 The requirements of the position or the corporate culture may encourage it.
 That kind of behavior may make total sense on the job, but be totally unpleasant in day-to-day life.
 Someone may realize it's happening and fight it at first, but after a while their personality may change more than they think it has.
 Alternatively, some jobs may improve your personality as a nice little side effect.

 If someone has a long, grinding commute it tends to exacerbate the other job-related factors I just mentioned.
 They're that much more tired and grumpy at the end of the day, and it cuts into the amount of spare time they have.

 You hardly have to be rich to have a fun social life.
 Many people's fondest social memories come from a time in their life when they were broke.
 Still, if you have at least a little cash on hand it can make many aspects of socializing way more practical and accessible.
 You can instantly accept an invitation to meet your friends for dinner, because you know you can afford it.
 You don't think as much about having to pay for cover and coat check at a club.
 You can go on a weekend road trip and not have to worry about the cost of gas.